AlaaElshorbagy/SupervisedLearning2019-ICTPcourse/README.md

 # SupervisedLearning2019-ICTPcourse

-In this repository the material of a short course given by Dr Jean Barbier at ICTP.
+In this repository the material of a course given by Dr Jean Barbier at ICTP.